Hendrix-CS/csci150/projects/project2.md

 * make mistakes in entry of information and be prompted to correct their input.

+In addition, this should actually be *a game*.
+The user should be prompted with some information enter a guess an update based on that and get feedback.

 **Your code must make good use of functions**.
 Using functions will reduce the amount of code you need to write as well as make your program easier to debug.
 However, do not write [spaghetti